-Make more land available for
+Make more land available for Option 2 (

 development by extending the

 Warrnambool boundaries of

-residential zoningOption 2 (
+residential zoning

-frontage)

 As at 12/06/2024 at 10:12am, Option 2 (more compact design with reduced Harrington Road Warrnambool has 61 properties frontage) for rent under \$650 per week.
 Have the council been in contact with all landlords in regard to renting their properties?

-There is no crisis there isOption 2 (more compact design with reduced Harrington Roadcurrently plenty of rentalfrontage)properties available. provideGovernment grants to getpeople into the property marketto call it their own.
+There is no crisis there is currently plenty of rental properties available. provide Government grants to get people into the property market to call it their own.

 There is no shortage there are Option 2 (more compact design with reduced Harrington Road plenty of rentals listed.
+Provide frontage)

-Provide frontage) Government grants to help people get into the property market.
+Government grants to help people get into the property market.

 Cultural - creating an environment where we adopt smaller builds and live with more people.
-Infrastructure make it easy to create communities of tiny housing for singles and small families to share resources.
-Legislative repeal incentives for property portfolios for wealth building and incentivise diversity in investment.
+Infrastructure - make it easy to create communities of tiny housing for singles and small families to share resources.
+Legislative - repeal incentives for property portfolios for wealth building and incentivise diversity in investment.
 Discourage AirB&B investments and empty properties.
-The housing should be spreadOption 2 (more compact design with reduced Harrington Roadout over smaller pockets infrontage)Warrnambool not just one highdensity location

-I think there should be consultation with the community about how to address this issue.
-I do not think 50 houses should be crammed together in one area.
-They should be spread out through out warrnambool area.
-There should be community support.
-Thshould be appropriate infrastructure. there is currently 66 rentals available in Warrnambool at the moment (realestate.com) rental demand in warrnambool is down 19% in the last 12 months. the land should be developed with a minimum block size of 450 metre for a unit and 700 metre for a good quality house supply more blocks so people can buy their own house and give investors some incentive maybe cheaper rates. more land supply brings prices down, as for the key worker southwest healthcare already supplies houses and units for they workers rent free by providing more affordable housing
+The housing should be spread out over smaller pockets in Warrnambool not just one highdensity location there is currently 66 rentals available in Warrnambool at the moment (realestate.com) rental demand in warrnambool is down 19% in the last 12 months. the land should be developed with a minimum block size of 450 metre for a unit and 700 metre for a good quality house supply more blocks so people can buy their own house and give investors some incentive maybe cheaper rates. more land supply brings prices down, as for the key worker southwest healthcare already supplies houses and units for they workers rent free by providing more affordable housing